 Questions answered by: Chris Martin and Lucy Atkinson

-The Chromatics are finally back.
+are finally back.
 After their very promising debut they took some time to come back with an album that finally shows the full potential of what Johnny Jewel & co is capable of.
 Where «In The City» left off ...